SoftInstigate/restheart-website/docs/security.md

 ### DbIdentityManager

-The DbIdentityManager shipped with RESTHeart called SimpleAccessManager (class is org.restheart.security.impl.DbIdentityManager) authenticate users defined in a mongodb collection.
+The DbIdentityManager shipped with RESTHeart (class is org.restheart.security.impl.DbIdentityManager) authenticates users defined in a mongodb collection.

 This is how the conf-file looks like: